fasteinke/LichtFeld-Studio/docs/windows_build_instructions.md

-# LichtFeld Studio - Windows Buiild Instructions
+# LichtFeld Studio - Windows Build Instructions

-Currently, LichtFeld Studio does not offer any pre-compiled binaries as the project is geared towards devevelopment and with the current speed of development it does not make sense for binaries to be distributed to the casual user.
+Currently, LichtFeld Studio does not offer any pre-compiled binaries, as the project is geared towards development and with the current speed of development it does not make sense for binaries to be distributed to the casual user.

-But if you are not a developer but you are keen on trying LichtFeld Studio, then this step by step guide is intented  is for you!
-Follow the steps below and you will be creating gaussian splats with LichtFeld Studio soon!
+But if you are not a developer but keen on trying LichtFeld Studio, then this step by step guide is intended for you!
+Follow the steps below and you will soon be creating gaussian splats with LichtFeld Studio!

 Note: Installation of dependencies and compiling of LichtFeld Studio will take about 1 hour